Autumn Minestrone Soup

 Instructions

-- In a large saucepan, heat the olive oil over medium heat.
+- In a large soup pan or saucepan, heat the olive oil over medium heat.
 Add the pancetta and onions, cook until the onions soften, about 5 minutes.
 Add the carrots, celery, garlic and rosemary.
-Stir and cook for 1 minute, don't allow the garlic to brown.
+Stir and cook for 1 minute, don’t allow the garlic to brown.

-- Add the beef stock, pepper and Parmesan rind.
-Bring to a simmer and cook for 30 minutes until the potatoes are tender.
+- Add the zucchini, squash, potatoes and passata, beef stock, pepper and Parmesan rind.
+Bring to a simmer and cook for 20 minutes slightly covered, or until the potatoes are tender.

 - Serve hot with freshly grated Parmesan cheese